jackpf/LogScanner/README.md

 LogScanner
 ==========

-This is a simple service for linux to monitor PHP log files in real time and send a pushover notification when a new $
+This is a simple service for linux to monitor PHP log files in real time and send a pushover notification when a new error is detected.

 To install and set to run on startup: